 Are there any other types of GAP insurance?

 As well as Lease Finance GAP insurance, there’s a couple of other options:

 Aimed at people who’ve bought a pre-owned car, return to value insurance covers the difference between the value of the car when it was new and the maximum payment that your main insurer would make.

-It covers the difference between the amount that your car would cost to buy the same model of car, with the same spec, at the time of the accident and the amount that your insurance company would pay out if the car was written off.
+This covers the difference between the amount that your car would cost to buy the same model of car at the time of the accident and the amount that your insurance company would pay-out if the car was written off.

-This form of insurance will pay out the difference between what you paid for your car on the initial invoice you received and the insurer’s payment.
+This type of GAP insurance pays out the difference between what you paid for your car on the initial invoice you received and how much the insurer paid you.

 You may have noticed these are all pretty similar.
 However, the main takeaway is that you don’t necessarily need to be leasing a car to get GAP insurance!

 Leasing a brand new car is usually less risky than buying used.
 You know you're the first owner, and you don't have to worry about any MOTs or incoming repair costs.